lolusername/OER_site_generate/README.md

    - Use descriptive filenames (e.g., `biology-101.md`)
    - Include proper formatting for Markdown files

-2. **Upload Process**:
+2. **Add Files**:
-   - Launch the application with `node launcher.js`
-   - Use the web interface to select and upload files
+   - Place your files directly in the `content/` directory
    - Files are immediately available for viewing
+   - No additional setup required

 3. **Viewing Content**:
    - Access files through the navigation menu
    - Direct URL access: `/resource/[filename]`
    - Automatic formatting for Markdown content

-## 🛠️ Development Commands
+## 🛠️ Development

-- `node launcher.js` - Start the development server and launcher
+For developers working on the platform:

 - `npm run dev` - Start the Vue development server
 - `npm run build` - Build for production
 - `npm run preview` - Preview production build

+*Note: The launcher (`node launcher.js`) is a development tool for testing and is not required for normal usage.*

 ## 🔍 Troubleshooting

-- **File Not Found**: Ensure files are uploaded to the `content` directory
+- **File Not Found**: Ensure files are in the `content` directory
 - **Formatting Issues**: Check Markdown syntax in `.md` files
 - **Server Errors**: Verify all dependencies are installed